 The palette is a fickle thing that changes, as well; a wine you adored two years ago may no longer taste good to you.
 The only true test is trying different kinds of wine, in different circumstances, with different foods, at different times and in different atmospheres (yes, it can make a difference.)

-Always Red Wine With Red Meat and White With Seafood/Chicken?
+Should Red Wine Always Be Served With Red Meat and White Wine With Seafood/Chicken?

 Not necessarily.
 However, there’s a reason this has been a general rule.
 Most red meats and the way in which we prepare the meat demand a hearty, strong, and bold red wine to compliment.; Whereas white meats are mild in flavor and welcome a crisp, citrusy or rich buttery white wine as a companion.
 But what about a heavy garlicky chicken or spicy Cajun shrimp?
 What of surf and turf?
 (And what about our vegetarian friends, would they be stuck with white wine all the time?
 I think many would protest.)
 The taste of the dish and the taste of the consumer means more than the protein.
 The key is to drink what you like and experiment with different pairings.